 Connecting with kids is key to any children’s ministry program or activity.
 When children attend for the first time, it’s important to establish connection and develop truth.
 With children you know well, it’s important to continue building the relationship.
 Connecting with kids is important whether they appear outgoing and confident or shy and tentative.

 Sometimes we prioritize focusing on parents rather than connecting with kids.
 Sometimes we’re too busy putting out kidmin fires.
 Often we just don’t know how to break the ice.

 Whatever the case, anyone who leads and serves in children’s ministry must be connecting with kids.
 Do it early (as soon as they walk in) and often (in different situations and ways).

 Here are 7 ideas for connecting with kids of all ages:

 1. Make sure you see eye to eye.

-2. Don’t be afraid of [appropriate!] physical touch.
+2. Don’t be afraid of (appropriate!) physical touch.

-3. Make them primary in your interactions.
+3. Make kids primary in your interactions.

-4. Know their name.
+4. Know children’s names.